 Under the merger agreement, consummation of the merger is also conditional upon the receipt of certain approvals from the FCC with respect to the transfer of control of certain types of licenses and other authorizations issued by the FCC.
+BNSF made the necessary filings with the FCC on December 8, 2009.
 There can be no assurance that the requisite FCC approvals will be obtained on a timely basis or at all.